 My desire to finish grew the more I walked.
 I walked about 25 to 30km per day carrying my too heavy rucksack.
 I learned to leave unneeded items behind in hostels.

 My feet became very sore and I dumped my cheap boots and invested in good walking shoes in Pamplona.
-But the damage had been done to my heals – eventually the hard skin on my heels had to be removed with scissors and taped up every morning.
+But the damage had been done to my heals – eventually, the hard skin on my heels had to be removed with scissors and taped up every morning.
 They were only sore for the first five minutes each time I started walking – and this was a summer holiday?

 I Caught the Camino Bug

 Because I had skipped a couple of sections I went back again the next year with the aim of walking the whole route.
 I did – even after I had been taken to hospital in an ambulance I got a taxi back to where it had picked me up.
 They discovered I had two hernias, the doctor gave me decent painkillers and advised I take it easy and see my doctor when I got home.
-(As a side note I was in Vienna the next year for Uni there – if you get sick and need a hospital that is place to be treated, bloody great.)
+(As a side note I was in Vienna the next year for Uni there – if you get sick and need a hospital that is the place to be treated, bloody great.)

 I met Anna.

 I have to tell a story and hope she doesn’t mind.
 We sat opposite each other one evening at dinner.
 We were staying the night in Hospital de San Nicolas an Italian run hostel just before Itero del Castillo where they have a communal evening meal.
 I was asking people around the table what they did and what they wanted to do.
-I kept her to last; I didn’t want to seem too eager to get to know her… Anyway when she answered the question I said “so what is wrong with you then?”
+I kept her to last; I didn’t want to seem too eager to get to know her… Anyway, when she answered the question I said: “so what is wrong with you then?”
 That could be one of the worst chat up lines in history.
 She also told me later I was likely the grumpiest Pilgrim that she met – touché.
-Ten years later we are still together.
+Twelve years later we are still together.